aishwaryadixit/cmdhostmux/README.md

 # Command Host Multiplexing

-This is a script that enable you to execute a set of commands across multiple hosts in a go.
+This is a script that enables you to execute a set of commands across multiple hosts in a go.